jtpack/nymphes-osc/README.md

     - Type: String
     - Description: The name of the port (as reported by mido.get_output_names())

+#### /midi_input_enable_midi_feedback_suppression
+- Description: Set a MIDI input port to ignore copies of MIDI messages that were recently sent to a MIDI output port
+- Arguments:
+  - 0
+    - Type: String
+    - Description: The name of the input port
+  - 1
+    - Type: String
+    - Description: The name of the output port

+#### /midi_input_disable_midi_feedback_suppression
+- Description: Set a MIDI input port to no longer ignore copies of MIDI messages that were recently sent to a MIDI output port
+- Arguments:
+  - 0
+    - Type: String
+    - Description: The name of the input port

 ## Setting Nymphes Parameters

 ### Oscillator Settings